zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - `onSubmit`
 - …

-^For example...all sort of key events are now delivered directly to views.
+^For example...it shouldn't be surprising that all sort of key events are now delivered directly to views.

-^Things like appear and disappear events
+^...Things like appear and disappear events

-^state changes events
+^...state changes events

-^and many more like drag and drop, hover etcetera
+^...and many more like drag and drop, hover etcetera

-^However, just because things are delivered to views, it doesn't mean that we cannot properly separate and define separate entities with separate responsibilities.
+^However, just because things are delivered to views, it doesn't mean that we cannot properly separate and define different entities with clear and distinct responsibilities.
 For example...

 ---

-# `View`s can be containers[^2]
+# `View`s can be containers[^α]

 [.code-highlight: all]
 ^For example views can be containers...Container views are views that don't explicitly define any UI themselves.
 Here we see an example of such views